 Cattle Trade & Prices

-Throughput: Cattle throughput totalled 32,085 head last week in DAFM approved plants, taking overall supplies for the year to date to 336,865 head.
-This is a decline of 63,524 head (-15.8%) from the strong levels recorded in the corresponding 11-week period in 2025.
-All categories of cattle have recorded a decline in throughput YTD relative to 2025, with the strongest decline noted in cow throughput which is operating 22% behind year earlier levels.
-Some of the decline in numbers processed has been offset by a notable improvement in average carcase weights.
+Throughput: Cattle throughput totalled 30,168 head last week in DAFM approved plants, taking overall supplies for the year to date to 584,589 head.
+This is a decline of 85,349 head (-12.7%) from the strong levels recorded in the corresponding 19-week period in 2025.
+All categories of cattle have recorded a decline in throughput YTD relative to 2025, with the strongest decline noted in cow throughput which is operating 19% behind year earlier levels.
+Some of the decline in numbers processed has been offset by a notable improvement in average carcase weights across the board.

-Demand for beef in key export markets has remained sluggish over recent weeks.
-While lower demand is reported across practically all cuts, higher value steak cuts have experienced the most notable declines.
-The impact of inflationary pressures on consumers, increasing availability of non-European beef in certain markets and growing competition from competitively priced pork and poultry products have had a detrimental effect on the demand for Irish beef in some of our key export markets.
+Demand for beef in key export markets has continued to come under some pressure in recent weeks.
+The impact of inflationary pressures on consumers, increasing availability of non-European beef in certain markets and growing competition from competitively priced pork and poultry products have had a detrimental effect on the demand for beef in some of our key export markets.

 Note that reported prices exclude VAT but include all bonus payments (in-spec bonus, breed-based producer groups etc).